Tyrod Taylor no longer logical option for Browns because Bills keeping him on restructured deal

 Of course, the Browns will probably draft a quarterback next month.
 They'll likely select Texas A&M defensive end Myles Garrett first overall on April 27, but they also have the No. 12 pick.

-Either way, the Browns seem to prefer having a veteran starter instead of throwing a rookie quarterback into the fire right away.
-And, ideally, they would acquire a veteran instead of turning to Griffin again.
+Either way, the Browns seem to prefer having a veteran starter in place who could give a rookie time to develop.
+And, ideally, that veteran would be someone who's not already on their roster.